 The mouthpiece should have been left in OC position following Test 43, as indicated by the "Open-Circuit" icon on the Primary Display.
-At Test 50 (Figure 2-10), the icon disappears from the Display, the letters "CC" flash in the upper left corner of the LCD, the HUD vibrates, the HUD and battery LEDs flash, and the audio speaker sounds.
+At Test 50 (Figure 2-10), the icon disappears from the Display, the letters "CC" flash in the upper left corner of the LCD, the HUD vibrates, the HUD and battery LEDs flash, and the battery speaker sounds.
 All of this indicates that the mouthpiece should be placed in the Closed-Circuit (CC) position.
 As soon as the mouthpiece is in the Closed-Circuit position and is detected by the HUD, the test will pass.
+There will be two beeps.
+If you do not repsond to the action required the beep will be repeated and eventually turn on constantly 20 seconds before a test-user-notresponse-time out.
 The system allows 2 minutes for this test to be completed, before timing out.

 As with the Open-Circuit mouthpiece position (Test 43), if the mouthpiece appears to be in the closed-circuit position, but Test 50 does not pass, then make sure that the mouthpiece switch is fully in the CC position.
-If the test still will not pass, then make sure the HUD is positioned correctly in the mouthpiece, and is not twisted or otherwise adjar from its proper position.
+If the test still does not pass, then make sure the HUD is positioned correctly in the mouthpiece, and is not twisted or otherwise adjar from its proper position.
+There are two magnets inside the mouthpiece which are used together with a sensor to determine the mouthpiece position.
 If no amount of repositioning of the mouthpiece lever or HUD allows the system to pass Test 50, then contact an authorized Poseidon Service Center.

-Figure 2-10.
 Test 50 - Closed-Circuit mouthpiece position.